 Katya De los Rios

-Katya currently works as an adjunct professor in the community college and Cal State University systems.
+Katya is a professor of economics at East Los Angeles College (ELAC).
 As an immigrant and an educator, she is passionate about the importance of community and how one person can make a difference.
 Read more about Katya, here.

-For the past twenty-seven years, Armando has dedicated his life to being a teacher and mentor to the students at Lennox Middle School.
+For the past twenty-nine years, Armando has dedicated his life to being a teacher and mentor to the students at Lennox Middle School.
 He is a member of the award-winning Physical Education Department at Lennox Middle School.
 Read more…

 Christine Franco is a wellness educator who has worked to support, empower, and learn from the students she serves for the last 29 years.
 She believes that addressing students’ emotional needs and creating a classroom where students feel safe, connected, and valued is the key to supporting academics.
 Read more…

-Isabel is currently a freshman at American University in Washington, DC.
-She is majoring in Journalism.
+Isabel is a sophomore at American University in Washington, DC., majoring in Journalism.
 She enjoys writing and photography and is passionate about social justice and human rights.
 Isabel will continue to help the organization by editing articles and posts from afar.